AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Improved [DWARF based debugging support](dwarf) from Peter Wortmann & Arash Rouhani, with e.g. LLVM support and Haskell backtraces from Haskell code.
 - Support for [Applicative Do](applicative-do), allowing GHC to desugar do-notation to `Applicative` where possible.
 - Support for [Injective Type Families](injective-type-families), which allows you to specify type families which are injective, i.e. a one-to-one relationship.
+- Support for [Overloaded Record Fields](overloaded-record-fields), allowing multiple uses of the same field name and a form of type-directed name resolution.
 - Support for [implicit parameters providing callstacks/source locations](explicit-call-stack/implicit-locations), allowing you to have a light-weight means of getting a call-stack in a Haskell application.
 - Support for **Type Signature Sections**, allowing you to write `(:: ty)` as a shorthand for `(\x -> x :: ty)`.
 - A huge improvement to pattern matching (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
 For more details, see [ their paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf).